SEATTLE STREETCAR

 Arrivals All Three Cars Lake Union

-Curves onto Westlake Springtime Sky Do Not Enter
+Curves onto Westlake Downtown Crosswalks Do Not Enter

 Westlake & 7th Westlake Hub Westlake Square Park